This case study looks at how a Lifetime Care Plan can help Livia fund her care.

 Benefits for Livia

-Under current tax rules, the cost of her Lifetime Care Plan is deductible from Livia’s estate’s future value.
+Under current tax rules, the cost of her Lifetime Care Plan will be taken out of Livia’s estate’s future value.
 This can help to manage inheritance tax liability.
+Any death benefits will be paid out as part of the estate.

 For someone of her age, the average life expectancy, according to the Office for National Statistics longevity calculator, is 93 years old, six years from now.
 It will take her just over five years to have recouped the initial amount she paid for her Lifetime Care Plan.